Frequently Asked Questions

 Can Children Nordic Ski or Snowshoe?

 If they can walk, they can learn to glide and ski!
+They can pick it up very quickly.
+Snowshoeing will be a simple new task for them as well.
+Just remember, young children can tire quickly when trying something new.
+Start with a short easy trail and know you can always turn around if the trail is too long.
 If they aren’t old enough to walk, we have “Pulk” sleds that are warm and ventilated and they can be easily towed.

 What to wear?

 Most people tend to overheat while Cross country skiing and snowshoeing so light layers are better than one heavy insulated layer.
 That way you can shed layers if you get too warm.
 Always avoid cotton as it holds moisture.
 If you are used to downhill skiing, dress a little lighter since you wont be sitting on a windy lift.
 Remember to bring a water bottle, handi-warmers, glove liners and gloves, a headband or hat, shell jacket with vest, neck gator, thermal undershirt and pants.
 Sunscreen and sunglasses are very important for protecting against the high UV we have at high-altitude.
 We do carry these supplies at the Nordic Center for purchase.

 How long will it take to cross country ski or snowshoe?

 You can come and experience our trails and Lodge for an hour, part of the day, or all day.
 It’s up to you.
 We have a series of trails and destination huts which allow you to tailor your time for you what feel like doing.

 Does the gear rental come with poles?

 Yes, boots, skis, bindings and pole are included in your rental package and the package includes both skiing and snowshoeing gear for one price.
 If you start with skiing, you can always trade your skis out for snowshoes at no additional charge.

 Do the gear rental prices include everything, or is there a charge to go on the trails?